LozanoMatheus/gce_gke_stack/README.md

 # Deploy GKE cluster

-The intention for this project is to deploy a GKE configured, with auto-scaler, over TLS and fully automated.
+The intention for this project is to deploy a Google Cloud GKE Stack configured, with auto-scaler, over TLS and fully automated.
 Also, it will deploy the dashboard and Joomla/MariaDB.

 ## How to use